Leboweeb/BAU-Notifications-Bot/readme.md

 ## Features and Roadmap

--[x]  Autocorrects any misspelled command and prompts the user to either accept or reject the correction.
+- [x]  Autocorrects any misspelled command and prompts the user to either accept or reject the correction.
--[x]  Filter announcements by subject code, name, or type(exam, lab , etc...) ,  and/or get the most recent notifications.
+- [x]  Filter announcements by subject code, name, or type(exam, lab , etc...) ,  and/or get the most recent notifications.
--[x]  Search for keywords in all notifications.
+- [x]  Search for keywords in all notifications.
--[x]  Reminds you of any important exams or projects that are 1 week away from their deadline.
+- [x]  Reminds you of any important exams or projects that are 1 week away from their deadline.
--[x]  Sends you all the zoom and meeting links that have been sent in a text file.
+- [x]  Sends you all the zoom and meeting links that have been sent in a text file.
--[]   Get all unsolved homework on Moodle.
+- [ ]   Get all unsolved homework on Moodle.
--[]   *Extremely* quick speeds.
+- [ ]   *Extremely* quick speeds.

 ### What Are Aliases?